Limited launch: MAY batch, 85% claimed

 But L-theanine's real power shows up when you combine it with caffeine.
 A systematic review published in Cureus analyzed clinical trials on the caffeine and L-theanine combination and concluded it shows "favorable clinical significance in the domains of attention, memory, cognition, and hyperactivity."
 The combination improved short-term sustained attention and overall cognition across multiple study populations.

-The mechanism is straightforward.
-Caffeine provides the stimulation.
+In simple terms caffeine provides the stimulation.
 L-theanine smooths out the rough edges by promoting GABA activity and reducing the cortisol spike caffeine normally triggers.
 You get the focus without the jitters.

 CompoundPrimary EffectOnsetDuration